nabto/edge-client-android/README.md

 ### Test Conn 5.

-On android, if there is not internet access on a local network, then by default no traffic is sent to that network.
+On android, if there is no internet access on a local network, then by default no traffic is sent to that network.

 The app must be able to connect to a local nabto-device on a network without internet access on a android-device which has internet access via 3/4/5g

-Scope: connectedAndroidTest on a real device with given network
+Scope: :manual-tests:connectedAndroidTest on a real device with given network

 prerequisite: embedded sdk device and android joins an ipv4 network without internet access